-When you start a search on Google, you can find the information you’re looking for faster using search predictions.
-Search predictions are possible search terms you can use that are related to the terms you’re typing and what other people are searching for.
+When you start a search on Google, you can quickly find info with search predictions.
+Search predictions are possible search terms related to what you’re looking for and what other people have already searched for.

 Where search predictions come from

-- Relevant searches you’ve done in the past (if you’re signed in to your Google Account and have Web & App Activity turned on.
+- Relevant searches you’ve done in the past, if you’re signed in to your Google Account and have Web & App Activity turned on.
 Learn how to see & control your Web & App Activity

-- What other people are searching for, including Trending stories .
-Trending stories are popular topics in your area that change throughout the day.
-Trending stories aren’t related to your search history.
-To see Trending stories, go to Google Trends.
+- What other people are searching for, including trending searches.
+Trending searches are popular topics in your area that change during the day and aren’t related to your search history.
+To get current trending searches, go to Google Trends.

-Note: Search predictions aren’t the answer to your search.
-They’re also not statements by other people or Google about your search terms.How search predictions are made
+Search predictions aren’t the answer to your search.
+They also aren’t statements by other people or Google about your search terms.How search predictions are made

 Search predictions are generated by an algorithm automatically without human involvement.
 The algorithm is:

 - Based on several factors, like how often others have searched for a term.